 About New Tech Network

-The New Tech Network has over 200 schools in 23 states and Australia, including ten schools in South Carolina.
+The New Tech Network has over 200 schools in 23 states and Australia, including twelve schools in South Carolina.
 Greenville County Schools has three New Tech schools — NewTech@Mann, Carolina High School, and Greenville Early College.
 New Tech schools have a 97 percent graduation rate and 98 percent of their students are accepted into two- and four-year colleges.

 Want more information about NewTech@Mann?